 Non-stick pan alternative – Experiment #2 – Ceramic non-stick pan

 This is the pan I used.
 I’ve been using this Caraway pan regularly for about 10 months and first reviewed it when it was brand new.
 As a new pan, as expected, eggs literally slid out of it.
 This, however, was the real test….
 10 months after being regularly used, was the non-stick going to hold up?

 As before, I brushed some oil on the pan and let it heat up.
 Added the eggs and let them cook on medium heat.

 No description could do justice to this so I’ll let this video say it all – the eggs still slide around the pan after cooking.

 Now traditionally, the issue with ceramic coated non-stick pans has been that the non-stick stops performing around the 1 year mark.
 And I think one of the reasons for that is that people assume non-stick means zero fat usage.
 I truly think that for the optimal performance of any non-stick pan, you need to give it a bit of help with a light coating of fat.
 So with that I expect this pan to keep performing for a fair bit longer.

 Conclusion – ceramic coated pan as a non-stick alternative:

-Would it need replacing after 2-3 years like a traditional non-stick pan?
+Is it the best non-stick pan without Teflon and would it need replacing after 2-3 years like a traditional non-stick pan?
 I don’t know but time will tell.
 Till then, I will continue to use it – always with a light brush of butter :)

-Non-stick pan alternative – Experiment #3
+Non-stick pan alternative – Experiment #3 – Stainless Steel

 Type of pan: Stainless steel